sahib-sem/AI-assignment/README.md

 # **Machine Learning**
-In this project, we tried to apply the three machine-learning classification techniques Linear regression, Logistic regression, and Naive Bayes to the mnist, BBC, and weather data set.
+In this project, we tried to apply the two machine-learning classification techniques Logistic regression, and Naive Bayes to the mnist, BBC, and weather data set.

  # **Tools**
 - Python was used for development.